Graph connectivity in log steps using label propagation: Introduction

 Given a simple, undirected graph $G=(V,E)$ with $n=|V|$ vertices and $m=|E|$ edges, the connected components of $G$ are partitions of $V$ such that every pair of vertices are connected by a path, which is a sequence of adjacent edges in $E$.
 If two vertices are not connected then they are in different components.
 The distance $d(v,u)$ is the shortest-path length between vertices $v$ and $u$.
 The diameter $D$ is the maximum distance in $G$.
 We wish to find the connected components of $G$ in $O(\log n)$ steps using simple, deterministic methods that are adaptable to many computational models.

 The fastest, deterministic parallel ($\mathcal{NC}$) algorithms for connected components take logarithmic time and perform superlinear work on a Parallel Random Access Machine (PRAM).
-These algorithms maintain a spanning forest by merging and compressing trees~\cite{bib:shiloachvishkin1982, bib:awerbuchshiloach1987}, which requires pointer-chasing operations that increase memory access latency.
+These algorithms maintain a spanning forest by merging and compressing trees~\cite{bib:iwama1994, bib:colevishkin1991,bib:awerbuchshiloach1987, bib:shiloachvishkin1982}, which requires pointer-chasing operations that increase memory access latency.
 Pointer jumping was a primary source of slowdown in a parallel minimum spanning tree algorithm~\cite{bib:chung_condon1996}.
-Moreover the PRAM implementations are limited to shared-memory systems~\cite{bib:goddard1995,bib:patwary2012,bib:badercong2004}.
+The PRAM implementations are also limited to shared-memory systems~\cite{bib:goddard1995,bib:patwary2012,bib:badercong2004}.
 Another popular method is ``leader-contraction'' where the challenge is to select a constant fraction of leaders that are adjacent to a constant fraction of non-leaders with high probability~\cite{bib:andoni2018,bib:kiveris2014,bib:rastogi2013,bib:karger1999}.
 Not only is this method randomized but it can require adding many more edges to the graph.
-Instead we investigate label propagation because it is deterministic and does not rely on pointer-chasing.
+Instead we investigate label propagation because it is deterministic, easy to implement, and does not rely on pointer-chasing.
 Label propagation exchanges representative labels within a component using simple graph traversal, but it is inherently difficult to complete in a sublinear number of steps~\cite{bib:rosenfeldpfaltz1966,bib:samet1988,bib:shapiro1996}.
-Moreover adding and removing edges must be carefully managed to keep the edge count and therefore the work linear in each step.
+Adding and removing edges must be carefully managed to keep the edge count, and therefore the work, linear in each step.
+We are able to overcome the problems with label propagation for graph connectivity.

+We introduce a surprisingly simple framework for deterministic, undirected graph connectivity using label propagation that is easily adaptable to many computational models.
+It achieves logarithmic convergence independently of the number of processors and without increasing the edge count.
+We employ a novel method of propagating directed edges in alternating direction while performing minimum reduction on vertex labels.
+We believe our solution to obtaining sublinear convergence and near optimal work for connected components is one of the simplest to date.
+Moreover, our experiments demonstrate fast convergence.